-II.
 Turnitin.com

 It is the instructor's responsibility to track and report cases of academic dishonesty at MMI.
 Turnitin.com is an anti-plagiarism tool that screens written assignments against a database of the internet, e-journals, e-books, a range of other scanned material.
 This tool ensures that all assignments are graded on a uniform standard.
 Instructors are asked to require students to use turnitin.com for all formal assigned essays and research papers.
 The turnitin.com course password is given to students in class at the beginning of each semester.
 Students must register by going to Turnitin.com and clicking the "create a user profile" button (below the login button), and then following the on-screen instructions.
-Guides on how to use Turnitin.com and how to create a student account are available on the Turnitin.com website.
+Guides on how to use Turnitin.com website.